 "Yhvh endowed Solomon with wisdom and discernment in great measure, with understanding as vast as the sands on the seashore.
 Solomon's wisdom was greater than the wisdom of all the Kedemites and than all the wisdom of the Egyptians.
 He was the wisest of all men: [wiser] than Ethan the Ezrahite, and Heman, Chalkol, and Darda the sons of Mahol.
 His fame spread among all the surrounding nations.

 . . .
 He composed three thousand proverbs, and his songs numbered one thousand and five.
 He discoursed about trees, from the cedar in Lebanon to the hyssop that grows out of the wall; and he discoursed about beasts, birds, creeping things, and fishes.
 Men of all peoples came to hear Solomon's wisdom, [sent] by all the kings of the earth who had heard of his wisdom."
 (1Kgs 5:9-14)

 Solomon's education would most likely be categorized as Liberal Arts in our day; which is a pretty broad field of study consisting of a variety of subjects.

 ● Ecc 1:2-3 . .
 Utter futility! said Koheleth Utter futility!
 All is futile!
 What real value is there for a man in all the gains he makes beneath the sun?

 He has a point.
-What does it benefit people "beneath the sun" to amass a fortune, build an empire, accumulate knowledge, possessions, education, accolades, achievements, and experience when they're only going to die and lose every single bit of it?
+What does it benefit people "beneath the sun" (viz: in this world of ours) to amass a fortune, build an empire, accumulate knowledge, possessions, education, accolades, achievements, and experience when they're only going to die and lose every last bit of it?
 Here's a humorous epitaph that quite says it all:

 Here lies John Racket,